Skip to content

 What you need

-On /dashboard/developer/api-keys, you can also run the hosted MCP self-test.
+After you connect your account, run the prompt below as a simple hosted MCP self-test.
 It checks the real hosted endpoint and tells you whether the blocker is your setup, your plan, your template access, or your credit balance.

 Trending hosts the MCP endpoint for you.
 You do not need to download or run a local MCP server.